 Contextual inquiry is one of the best passive user experience tests you can ever pull off.
 In this test, your development teams engage in an observation or interview process with participants to obtain user experience information.

-Understanding the landscape in which your ideal user interacts with your website, personal preferences, and habits help to create a rich user experience for your sites.
+Understanding the landscape in which your ideal user interacts with your website, personal preferences, and habits helps to create a rich user experience for your sites.
 This test is also valuable in checking user satisfaction with your products.

-However, to make this test successful, you need to abide by a simple guideline: least possible interruption to the users.
+However, to make this test successful, you need to abide by a simple guideline: the least possible interruption to the users.
 The researcher conducting such a test must actively involve themselves in passive learning of the user behavior.
 Restraining the urge to guide your users to perform tasks is critical.

 Plus, note-making during every session is essential.
 This will help you create detailed reports afterward.